-Vegetables seem to be the most challenging food for people to cook with robust flavor.
-Whether it is because we are just not used to cooking them in today’s society or whether we don’t know how to enhance the flavor profile, I’m not sure.
-This recipe for Sauteed Swiss Chard with nested Eggs takes you through the steps of how to cook one of the most nutrient-rich vegetables, and adds a few ingredients that results in incredible flavor.
+Vegetables seem to be the most challenging food for people to cook in a way that results in robust flavor.
+This recipe shows you how to cook one of the most nutrient-rich vegetables (chard), and adds a few ingredients that give the dish incredible flavor.

 Swiss Chard vs Other Greens